onaio/js-tools/packages/connected-private-route/README.md

 This is a wrapper around the [`Route` component from react-router](https://reacttraining.com/react-router/web/api/Route).

-Basically what it does is that it checks if the current user is logged in and if so allows them to access the route/page, otherwise it sends them to the login page.
+Basically what it does is that it checks if the current user is logged in and if so allows them to access the route/page, otherwise it sends them to the defined redirect page(usually the login page).
+The component will append the path the user was trying to access(if authentication fails) onto the redirect path as query string with key `next`

 ## Sample usage